Change Your Career: Become a Mathematics Teacher

 If you are interested in changing career and becoming a mathematics teacher then you should do some further investigation.
 Arrange some work experience in a school and find out whether it is time to make the change.

 There is also a scheme called Now Teach which is aimed specifically at people who have already had one successful career to retrain as teachers.
-It currently works only in the London and Hastings areas.
+It operates in state secondary schools, often serving disadvantaged communities.
 If you are interested in changing your career and becoming a teacher it is well worth looking at their website, as there are lots of inspirational case studies of people who have already changed career to become teachers.

 You should also take a look at this interview with Graeme Strang who became a Maths Scholar after a career in accountancy.